The School for Good and Evil (novel): Plot

 Every four years in the village of Gavaldon, two children are kidnapped by an unknown force into the surrounding Endless Woods, wherein a school allegedly lies where the heroes and villains of tales of folklore are trained.
 While most of the children and their families fear the unknown force taking them away, Sophie dreams of attending this school, where she can have her very own Happily Ever After with a charming prince.
-Sophie’s best friend Agatha, with her worn-out clumps (shoes), sulky attitude, and ugly appearance, is the complete opposite of her.
-Combined with the fact that she lives with her outcast mother right next to a graveyard, she is deemed by the villagers to be witch and thus a perfect candidate for the School for Evil.
+Sophie’s best friend Agatha, with her sulky attitude, ugly appearance, and negative outlook on the world, is the complete opposite of her.
+Combined with the fact that she lives with her outcast mother right next to a graveyard, she is deemed by the villagers to be a witch and a perfect candidate for the School for Evil.
 In spite of this, Agatha desires nothing more than to live a normal life in peace.
 When the feared day of abduction arrives again, Agatha hides in her home, but rushes out to rescue Sophie when Sophie lets herself get captured, causing Agatha to be pulled along with her.

 Much to their horror, the girls are sent to the "wrong" schools: Sophie ends up as a "Never", a student in the School for Evil, and Agatha an "Ever", a student in the School for Good.
-When they have the opportunity to see each other during the common orientation for both schools, Agatha tries to convince her friend to go home with her so they can stay together as friends, but Sophie is determined that she is meant to be in the School for Good and is smitten soon after by the most popular prince in school, Tedros, who happens to be the son of King Arthur.
+When they have the opportunity to see each other during the common orientation for both schools, Agatha tries to convince Sophie to go home with her so they can stay together as friends, but Sophie is determined that she is meant to be in the School for Good and is smitten soon after by the most popular prince in school, Tedros, who happens to be the son of King Arthur.
 He also takes notice of her, but soon finds himself running into Agatha much more often.

 During their first day, Sophie makes every effort to flunk her classes, only to receive the highest rank in all of them.
 Agatha does fail at most of her lessons, but soon discovers she can hear and grant wishes, something that can only come from a purely Good heart.
 Following an ordeal in which they both face hours of punishment for disorderly conduct at the end of the day, Sophie agrees to leave with Agatha the first chance she gets.